Member Detailing Settings

 Round bar material: Material length (makes the connection graphical)

-Length of rod brace thread: A distance (in the primary dimension " Units " or other units ).
-This sets the default for the " Thread length " lock in the leaf named " Brace Connection To Gusset ."
+Length of rod brace thread: A distance.
+This sets the default for the Thread length lock in the leaf named Brace Connection To Gusset.
 That lock applies to each end of each rod that makes up a rod brace.

 Connection design lock (all rods): Thread length